RobertJN64/TKinterModernThemes/README.md

 https://github.com/rdbende
 This library makes these themes consistent and easier to implement into an existing project.

+This library also has code to implement WidgetFrames, an expansion on TKinter's label frames that make creating complex layouts much quicker and more readable.

+## Installation

+`pip install TKinterModernThemes`

 ## Why use themes?
 Tkinter looks really ugly be default.